techiediaries/techiediaries/_posts/2020/django/2020-02-5-django-3-authentication-with-login-logout-and-password-reset-views.md

 ## Conclusion

-Throughout this tutorial we've seen how we can easily add the login, logout and password reset and change features in our Django apps using the `auth` application without re-inventing the wheel.
+Throughout this tutorial we've seen how we can easily add the login, logout and password reset and change features in our django 3 apps using the `auth` application without re-inventing the wheel.

 We've also used Bootstrap 4 and `django-crispy-forms` to style the various forms for login, password change and reset.